Professional course Working with a Person Experiencing Mental Health Crisis

 Introduction

-In the Working with a Person Experiencing Mental Health Crisis module, at level 3 (UZZRX9-20-3), you will:
+Upon successful completion of the 20 credit Working with a Person Experiencing Mental Health Crisis module, you will be able to:

 Entry requirements

-For those working, or looking to work, in intensive or crisis teams.
+This course is suitable for those working or looking to work in intensive or crisis teams.

 Careers / Further study